Creating Communication Confidence

 -

 Have you ever treated a child with Selective Mutism?
-If so, how many and what are your success rates?

 -